Ali Boussaboun

 Ali Boussaboun (علي بوصابون; born 11 June 1979) is a Dutch-Moroccan former professional footballer who played as a striker.
-After retiring from playing, Boussaboun worked as a scout for the Moroccan football federation.
+After retiring as a player, Boussaboun worked as a scout for the Moroccan football federation.

 Career

 Boussaboun was born in Tangier, Morocco.
 He has played for ADO Den Haag, FC Groningen, NAC Breda, Feyenoord, Al-Wakrah Sports Club, FC Utrecht and Al-Nasr Sports Club.
 He joined the Dubai-based club in July 2009, after his contract with FC Utrecht expired.
 He returned to the Netherlands after one year, signing a contract with NAC Breda in the Eredivisie.
+He has been capped 12 times for the Morocco national team.